The Pilot (Friends): Reception

 The Los Angeles Times called it "flat-out the best comedy series of the new season".
 Variety's Tony Scott had optimistic hopes for the series; he enjoyed the premise but was concerned that dialogue from the writers of Dream On should be "snappier".
 Scott was also concerned that the Monica storyline set a bad example for younger viewers; "Friends touts promiscuity and offers liberal samples of an openness that borders on empty-headedness".
 He singled out Cox and Schwimmer as the best actors of the ensemble.
 Robert Bianco was complimentary of Schwimmer, calling him "terrific".
 He also praised the female leads, but wrote that Perry's role as Chandler was "undefined" and that LeBlanc was "relying too much on the same brain-dead stud routine that was already tired the last two times he tried it".
 Entertainment Weekly rates the episode B+ and states that "After 22 minutes, these six people are believably set up as lifelong buddies".
-Ross' line, "Do the words 'Billy, Don't Be a Hero' mean anything to you?" is singled out as the best line of the episode.
+Ross's line, "Do the words 'Billy, Don't Be a Hero' mean anything to you?" is singled out as the best line of the episode.
 The authors of Friends Like Us: The Unofficial Guide to Friends call it a "good, solid start to the series" but "the regular cast (particularly Perry and Schwimmer) might be trying just a little too hard".
 Schwimmer recalls enjoying the physical humor involving Ross, particularly the scene where Ross greets Rachel and opens an umbrella on her.

 The episode was syndicated for the first time on September 21, 1998.
 Several deleted scenes were restored to the episode, bringing its total running time to 37 minutes, for a one-hour timeslot.
 It gained a rating of 5.8/10, averaged across 40 stations.
 This made Friends the third-highest-rated off-network syndicated sitcom to air at that time, behind Home Improvement and Seinfeld.